It’s critical that the execution of your business development strategy keeps progressing, even when things don’t always go according to plan.

 Furthermore, it’s critical to track performance of the sales collateral that wins your deals.
 Content is an essential piece of sales outreach and movement through the sales/business development pipeline, but prioritization of leads at a given stage can be difficult to parse without objective indications of engagement.
 DocSend provides real-time read notifications and page-by-page (or slide-by-slide) gated or ungated engagement analytics.

-You can click here to learn more and get started with DocSend for free.
+Click here to learn more and get started with DocSend software for free.
 If you have any questions, DocSend’s support team is always happy to help.

 At the end of the day, your industry, as well as the industries of your target audience(s), will change, bigger and better technologies will come into play, and employees will come and go.
 The winners in your space will be adaptable—they will listen to the prospect, rather than to their impressions of the prospect.
-Your business development strategy will keep structure instilled, and keep your team more focused than ever.
+Your sales plan and biz dev strategy will keep structure instilled, and keep your team more focused than ever.

 Jennifer Groese is the CMO at Winmo and currently oversees all marketing operations, including customer acquisition, product adoption, advocacy, retention, and experience.